sas-bergson/Mobile-ERP-Store/sales/README.md

 .Clearly explained the functional requirements

-Added the documentation of the code
+.Added the documentation of the code